Local Density-Based Anomaly Score Normalization for Domain Generalization: Experimental results

 \subsection{Comparison of normalization approaches}

-As a first experiment, different domain generalization approaches are compared to our proposed normalization approach and a simple nearest neighbor baseline approach.
+As a first experiment, different \ac{dg} approaches are compared to our proposed normalization approach and a simple nearest neighbor baseline approach.
 More concretely, we compared four alternatives to our proposed approach: 1) $K$-means with $K=16$ on the reference samples belonging to the source domain \cite{wilkinghoff2023design}, 2) \ac{smote} \cite{chawla2002smote} to balance the number of samples for both domains by randomly interpolating between $4$ reference samples of the target domain to synthesize additional target domain samples, 3) \ac{lof} \cite{breunig2000lof} to compute local density-based anomaly scores, and 4) a domain-specific standardization of test score distributions \cite{saengthong2024deep}.
-For our approach, we consider both the ratio-based version presented in \cref{subsec:proposed_approach} and a variant where the ratio is replaced with a difference, i.e., the normalization term is subtracted instead.
-All experiments are conducted on the DCASE2023 and DCASE2024 \ac{asd} datasets with all four \ac{asd} models, i.e., Direct-\acs{act}, OpenL3-raw, BEATs-raw, and Direct-\acs{act} (Ensemble).
+All experiments are conducted on the DCASE2022, DCASE2023, DCAE2024, and DCASE2025 \ac{asd} datasets with all five \ac{asd} models, i.e., Direct-\acs{act}, OpenL3-raw, BEATs-raw, \acs{eat}-raw, and Direct-\acs{act} (Ensemble).
 The results can be found in \cref{tab:embs} and the following observations can be made.